kundajelab/phantompeakqualtools/README.txt

 ===========================
 Anshul Kundaje
-Date: March 25 2010
+Date: Feb 13 2012
-Email: akundaje@stanford.edu
+Email: anshul@kundaje.net
 Version: 2.0
 ===========================
 This set of programs operate on mapped Illumina single-end read datasets in tagAlign or BAM format.
 They can be used to
-(1) Compute the predominant insert-size (fragment length) based on strand cross-correlation peak (2) Compute Data quality measures based on relative phantom peak (3) Call Peaks and regions for punctate binding datasets
+(1) Compute the predominant fragment length based on strand cross-correlation peak (2) Compute Data quality measures based on strand cross-correlation analysis and relative phantom peak (3) Call Peaks and regions for punctate binding ChIP-seq datasets

 ===========================
 CITATIONS:
 ===========================
-If you are using the code or results in any formal publication please cite [1] Anshul Kundaje, Computer Science Dept., Stanford University, ENCODE Consortium, Personal Communication, Oct 2010 [2] Kharchenko PK, Tolstorukov MY, Park PJ, Design and analysis of ChIP-seq experiments for DNA-binding proteins Nat Biotechnol.
+If you are using the code or results in any formal publication please cite [1] Anshul Kundaje, Computer Science Dept., MIT, ENCODE Consortium, http://code.google.com/p/phantompeakqualtools, Feb 2013 [2] Kharchenko PK, Tolstorukov MY, Park PJ, Design and analysis of ChIP-seq experiments for DNA-binding proteins Nat Biotechnol.
 2008 Dec;26(12):1351-9

 ===========================